 Our annual plant sale is still a place for treasures and is the club's major fundraiser.
 Our monthly luncheon meetings feature varied and interesting programs.
 Conservation remains a priority for us.

-The photo is of our current president, Shirley Boudreau "in Her Garden."
+The photo is of our president, Mary Anne Jordy "in Her Garden."